priyankark/PhonePi_SampleServer/README.md

 # Notice

-If you are interested in camera and audio streaming (along with other sensors available), please consider downloading Sensor Stream (https://play.google.com/store/apps/details?id=com.sensorsensei)
+If you are interested in camera and audio streaming (along with other sensors available), please consider downloading Sensor Stream (https://play.google.com/store/apps/details?id=com.sensorsensei) All new updates will be made to this app.
+It's available for free.

 # Steps:
 * Clone the repository or download the zip file and unzip it to a directory of your choice.